micmejia/bible-dump/NKJV/Jeremiah/Jer 35.md

 Then I took Jaazaniah the son of Jeremiah, the son of Habazziniah, his brothers and all his sons, and the whole house of the Rechabites,

 ###### 4
-and I brought them into the house of the Lord, into the chamber of the sons of Hanan the son of Igdaliah, a man of God, which _was_ by the chamber of the princes, above the chamber of Maaseiah the son of Shallum, the keeper of the [^a]door.
+and I brought them into the house of the Lord, into the chamber of the sons of Hanan the son of Igdaliah, a man of God, which _was_ by the chamber of the princes, above the chamber of Maaseiah the son of Shallum, the keeper of the door.

 ###### 5
 Then I set before the sons of the house of the Rechabites bowls full of wine, and cups; and I said to them, "Drink wine."